voxpupuli/puppet-python/README.md

 **egg** - The egg name to use.
 Default: $name of the class, e.g. cx_Oracle

+**install_args** - Array of additional flags to pass to pip during installaton.
+Default: none

+**uninstall_args** - Array of additional flags to pass to pip during uninstall.
+Default: none

 	python::pip { 'cx_Oracle':
 	  virtualenv  => '/var/www/project1',
 	  owner       => 'appuser',